Skip to contents

 Key spca_est() features used

-2. Winsorization: winsorize = TRUE with winsor_probs = c(0, 90) caps extreme scaling coefficients at the 90th percentile, matching the authors’ MATLAB implementation.
+2. Winsorisation. winsorize = TRUE with winsor_probs = c(0, 90) caps the absolute scaling slopes at their 90th percentile, reproducing the trimming used in the authors’ MATLAB code.

 References